-- 11.3.2 This amount shall be adjusted with variations to clause 29.1(d)(i) Equipment, tools and amenities of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016 as from the applicable operative date. - 11.3.3 Unless prevented from doing so because of injury or illness it is the responsibility of the employee to ensure that the employee's tools are securely stored at the completion of each day's work or shift.

-Where an employee is absent from work because of illness or accident and has advised the employer in accordance with clause 20 of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award - State 2016, the employee shall ensure that the employee's tools continue to be securely stored during such absence.
+- 11.3.2 This amount shall be adjusted with variations to clause 29.1(d)(i) Equipment, tools and amenities of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016 as from the applicable operative date. - 11.3.3 Unless prevented from doing so because of injury or illness it is the responsibility of the employee to ensure that the employee's tools are securely stored at the completion of each day's work or shift. - 11.3.4 Where an employee is absent from work because of illness or accident and has advised the employer in accordance with clause 20 of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016, the employee shall ensure that the employee's tools continue to be securely stored during such absence. - 11.3.5 When an employer requires an employee to wear specific safety eye wear, the employer will pay and supply the appropriate safety eye wear.

-- 11.3.4 When an employer requires an employee to wear specific safety eye wear, the employer will pay and supply the appropriate safety eye wear. - 11.3.5 For the purposes of this clause: - (i) only tools used by the employee in the course of their employment shall be covered by this clause; - (ii) the employee shall, if requested to do so, furnish the employer with a list of tools so used; - (iii) reimbursement shall be at the current replacement value of new tools of the same or comparable quality; - (iv) the employee shall report any theft to the Police prior to making a claim on the employer for replacement of stolen tools. - 11.3.6 Tradespersons shall replace or pay for any tools supplied by their employer which are lost as a result of negligence on the part of the employee.
+- 11.3.6 For the purposes of this clause: - (a) only tools used by the employee in the course of their employment shall be covered by this clause; - (b) the employee shall, if requested to do so, furnish the employer with a list of tools so used; - (c) reimbursement shall be at the current replacement value of new tools of the same or comparable quality; - (d) the employee shall report any theft to the Police prior to making a claim on the employer for replacement of stolen tools. - 10.3.7 Tradespersons shall replace or pay for any tools supplied by their employer which are lost as a result of negligence on the part of the employee.

-11.4 Work in rain
+11.4 Work in Rain

-Where practicable, suitable waterproof clothing shall be supplied by the employer to employees who are required to work in the rain.
+10.4.1 Where practicable, suitable waterproof clothing shall be supplied by the employer to employees who are required to work in the rain.
 Notwithstanding the foregoing, where in the performance of work an employee gets their clothes wet, the employee shall be paid double rates for all work so performed and such payment shall continue until the employee is able to change into dry clothing or until the employee ceases work, whichever is the earlier.

-PART 12 NO FURTHER CLAIMS
+PART 12 - NO FURTHER CLAIMS

-12.1 This Agreement is in full and final settlement of all parties' claims for its duration.
-It is a term of this Agreement that no party will pursue any extra claims relating to wages or conditions of employment whether dealt with in this Agreement or not.

-This Agreement covers all matters or claims that could otherwise be subject to protected industrial action.

-12.2 It is agreed that the following changes may be made to employees' rights and entitlements during the life of this Agreement:

-- (a) General Rulings and Statements of Policy issued by the Queensland Industrial Relations Commission that provide conditions that are not less favourable than current conditions; - (b) any improvements in conditions that are determined on a whole-of government basis; and - (c) reclassifications; - 12.3 Unless inconsistent with the terms of this Agreement, the entitlement of employees covered by this Agreement as contained in Awards, Agreements, Ministerial Directives or Determinations made under the Public Service Act 2008 effective at the date this Agreement was made will not be reduced for the life of this Agreement.
+- 12.1.1 This Agreement is in full and final settlement of all parties' claims for its duration.
+It is a term of this Agreement that no party will pursue any extra claims relating to wages or conditions of employment whether dealt with in this Agreement or not. - 12.1.2 This Agreement covers all matters or claims that could otherwise be subject to protected industrial action. - 12.1.3 It is agreed that the following changes may be made to employees' rights and entitlements during the life of this Agreement: - (a) General Rulings and Statements of Policy issued by the QIRC that provide conditions that are not less favourable than current conditions; - (b) any improvements in conditions that are determined on a whole-of government basis; and - (c) reclassifications; - 12.1.4 Unless inconsistent with the terms of this Agreement, the entitlement of employees covered by this Agreement as contained in Awards, Agreements, Ministerial Directives or Determinations made under the PS Act effective at the date this Agreement was made will not be reduced for the life of this Agreement.

-SCHEDULE 1 WAGE RATES
+SCHEDULE 1 - WAGE RATES